Johnson Matthey (OTCMKTS:JMPLY) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Johnson Matthey (OTCMKTS:JMPLY) from a hold rating to a buy rating in a research report sent to investors on Thursday morning, Zacks.com reports.
-Zacks Investment Research currently has $95.00 price objective on the basic materials company’s stock.
+Zacks Investment Research upgraded shares of Johnson Matthey (OTCMKTS:JMPLY) from a hold rating to a buy rating in a report published on Wednesday, Zacks.com reports.
+Zacks Investment Research currently has $95.00 price target on the basic materials company’s stock.

 According to Zacks, “Johnson Matthey Plc is a speciality chemicals company focused on its core skills in catalysis, precious metals, fine chemicals and process technology.
 Its principal activities comprise manufacture of autocatalysts, heavy duty diesel catalysts and pollution control systems, catalysts and components for fuel cells, catalysts and technologies for chemical processes, fine chemicals, chemical catalysts and active pharmaceutical ingredients.
 The Company also engages in the marketing, refining, and fabrication of precious metals.
 Its environmental technologies include emission control technologies, process technologies and fuel cells.
 Its precious metals products include platinum, noble metals, catalysts, chemicals and refining and colour technologies.
 Its fine chemicals include macfarlan smith, pharmaceutical materials and services and research chemicals.
 Johnson Matthey Plc is headquartered in London, U.K. “